dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 Test Selection/Discovery::

   --include <regex or file name>
   --exclude <regex or file name>

+  # included as a discussion point
+  # Can we reduce the need for and complexity of regexes by
+  # having more granular filtering?
+  --package <package filter>
+  --module <module filter>
+  --method <method filter>

   --tag <tag_name>
   - Aliases for common Infra job regexes
     --gate